Stanley depth and the lcm-lattice: Applications

 \begin{remark} Note that our construction does in general not allow to assume that both ideals are generated in a single degree.
-However, if $S=I$ (or more generally if one ideal is principal), then this is possible.
-Moreover, the introduction of many new variables will almost surely cause $I/J$ to be not Cohen-Macaulay.
-So this reduction is not compatible with the reduction to the Cohen-Macaulay case given in \cite{HJZ}. \end{remark}
+However, if $S=I$ (or more generally if one ideal is principal), then this is possible. \end{remark}